 Lag-it Elementary School Pinalubngan Elementary School Tanlad Elementary School

 Linao Elementary School Pindahan Elementary School Tayasan Central Elementary School

 Festivals in Tayasan

-In true Filipino tradition, there are multiple festivals, anniversary celebrations or fiestas going on in the province of Negros Oriental each month of the year which features street dancing, parades and general all around partying.
-There are also colorful portrayal of coastal marine resources, culture and tradition in each barangay.
+In true Filipino tradition, there are multiple festivals, anniversary celebrations or fiestas going on in the province of Negros Oriental each month of the year which features street dancing, parades and general all-around partying.
+There is also a colorful portrayal of coastal marine resources, culture, and tradition in each barangay.
 The Pasalamat de Tayasan Festival is celebrated on June 13 each year.
 It is marked with thanksgiving for bounties of land and sea, livened up by street dances and field presentations.
 Hordes gather on June 13th of each month at the St. Anthony of Padua.
 The church grounds are transformed into a lively festive gathering.